Home to the Practice of,

 Application

-This analytical architecture is most effective when applied under sustained institutional pressure before misalignment escalates into crisis conditions, when strain is observable, decision-making authority remains discretionary, and correction is still possible through reflective governance rather than external intervention.
+This Practice is most effective when applied under sustained institutional pressure before misalignment escalates into crisis conditions, when strain is observable, decision-making authority remains discretionary, and correction is still possible through reflective governance rather than external intervention.

 The Practice supports reflective engagement, enabling institutions to recognise structural signals, restore coherence and respond with integrity before misalignment compounds into broader operational risk.